u8array/ZebraPrintLab/README.md

 ## Limitations

-- ZPL import covers the most common commands but not the full ZPL II command set.
-Labels using printer-stored images, downloaded graphics, or printer-specific extensions may not import completely.
 - The canvas is a design preview, not a pixel-perfect simulation.
 Shapes, spacing, and positions match the print; text approximates Zebra's built-in font to within a few dots, but exact letterforms and anti-aliasing differ.
 For a faithful render, use the **Preview** in the bottom-right panel (powered by Labelary).
 - Label preview requires a connection to `api.labelary.com`.
 - The Labelary preview doesn't render every ZPL feature.
 Some less common elements (e.g. Codablock F barcodes) may be missing or wrong in the preview even when the actual print is fine.